FIFA representatives visit Houston's NRG Park in anticipation of 2026 World Cup games

-HOUSTON — Houston is now less than three years away from hosting matches for the 2026 FIFA World Cup and on Thursday, representatives dropped by for an onsite visit at NRG Park.
+HOUSTON — The countdown is on!
+Houston is less than three years away from hosting matches for the 2026 FIFA World Cup and preparations are already underway.
+On Thursday, FIFA representatives dropped by for an onsite visit at NRG Park.

-While their trip won't be long, this is actually the delegation's fifth visit to NRG.
-However, it's the first time this many representatives are in the city at one time.

-More than 30 representatives were in town for several hours of meetings and tours at the venue after Houston was awarded host city status last June.
-NRG is expected to host between five to eight matches.
-FIFA's upcoming World Cup is anticipated to be the biggest World Cup event ever, with cities across the U.S., Mexico and Canada hosting games.
+More than 30 officials attended meetings and took tours of NRG Stadium and the training facility where Houston is expected to host five to eight matches.
+H-Town was awarded host city status last June.

+The 2026 World Cup is anticipated to be the biggest ever with cities across the U.S., Mexico and Canada hosting games.

+"It's a big hurdle to host such an international event like this, but we're ready for it," Harris County Sports and Convention Corp.
+CEO Ryan Walsh said.

-Chris Canetti, the president of the Houston 2026 World Cup Bid Committee, told KHOU 11 their still in the planning stages.
+Chris Canetti, the president of the Houston 2026 World Cup Bid Committee, told KHOU 11 they're still in the planning stages.

 "We're now less than three years away from the World Cup coming to Houston and I think today is a significant moment in planning and seeing that things are ramping up and moving forward," Canetti said.